rosettatype/legible-typography/_chapters_en/2-how-we-read.md

 errors where the letter shapes are different.
 The word shape is not relevant._

-4. It is more difficult to read text in AlTeRnAtInGg case than not in alternating case.
+4. It is more difficult to read text in AlTeRnAtInG case than not in alternating case.
 The explanation for this is that we lose the familiar word shape when alternating case.
 <br>